-- a) Fraudulence in the administration: Any Official who is responsible of a fraudulence in the administration any FIDE office or national federation office that affects other federations. - b) False reports: Any official who knowingly makes a false report or provides misleading information to FIDE or any-one of its organs.

-- c) Bribery: Any FIDE family member, who offers, or attempts to offer or accepts any consideration or bribe (or the legitimate expectation of a benefit, irrespective of whether such benefit is in fact given or received) to fix or contrive in any way, or otherwise to influence improperly the result, progress, outcome, conduct or any other aspect in a game of chess or election into FIDE office. - d) Corruption: Anyone who offers, promises, accepts or grants an unjustified advantage to a body of FIDE, its Continents or National Federations, an Official, an Arbiter, a Player or any other party related to the Competition and/or to an FIDE election procedure in an attempt to incite a violation of the Charter, Bylaws and Rules of FIDE, its Continents or National Federations or unduly influences the outcome of a FIDE Competition with the aim to procure an advantage for him/herself through any means whatsoever (including violence, threats, coercion, offers of any kind of Benefit or advantage - whether financial or otherwise - or other inducement) - e) Cheating: Any player, or any person assisting a player, who deliberately - - (i) Uses or attempts to use electronic devices or other sources of information or advice during a game; - (ii) Commits a manipulation of a chess competition such as, including but not limited to, result manipulation, sandbagging, match fixing, rating fraud, false identity, falsification or alteration of birth certificates, and deliberate participation in fictitious tournaments and games or any other false information with the purpose of obtaining an unfair advantage for a player or a team. - f) Reckless or manifestly unfounded accusation of chess cheating: Any player or official who, or National Federation which, makes public or private allegations of cheating against another player or official without acceptable grounds existing for a reasonable suspicion of cheating; provided that a player is not precluded from reporting in private to an arbiter or anti-cheating official during a competition any suspicion of cheating by another person for the purposes of monitoring the behaviour of such person. - g) Failure to cooperate: The failure of a person or national federation, without compelling justification, to cooperate - - (i) with any investigation carried out in relation to a possible breach of these Rules, including, without limitation, failing to provide accurately, completely and without undue delay any information and/or documentation and/or access or assistance requested by FIDE or the competent officials as part of such investigation without prejudice to the right of a party suspected of an offence under this Code not to be compelled to incriminate him/herself - (ii) with arbiters and anti-cheating officials, or to subject himself to official anticheating measures, during or at a competition. - h) Obstructing or delaying any investigation: Any person who knowingly obstructs or delays any investigation that may be carried out by FIDE or other sports organization in relation to a possible violation of these Rules, including without limitation concealing, tampering with or destroying any documentation or other information that may be relevant to the investigation.
+- a) Fraudulence in the administration: Any Official who is responsible of a fraudulence in the administration any FIDE office or national federation office that affects other federations. - b) False reports: Any official who knowingly makes a false report or provides misleading information to FIDE or any-one of its organs. - c) Bribery: Any FIDE family member, who offers, or attempts to offer or accepts any consideration or bribe (or the legitimate expectation of a benefit, irrespective of whether such benefit is in fact given or received) to fix or contrive in any way, or otherwise to influence improperly the result, progress, outcome, conduct or any other aspect in a game of chess or election into FIDE office. - d) Corruption: Anyone who offers, promises, accepts or grants an unjustified advantage to a body of FIDE, its Continents or National Federations, an Official, an Arbiter, a Player or any other party related to the Competition and/or to an FIDE election procedure in an attempt to incite a violation of the Charter, Bylaws and Rules of FIDE, its Continents or National Federations or unduly influences the outcome of a FIDE Competition with the aim to procure an advantage for him/herself through any means whatsoever (including violence, threats, coercion, offers of any kind of Benefit or advantage - whether financial or otherwise - or other inducement) - e) Cheating: Any player, or any person assisting a player, who deliberately -

-i) Forgery and Falsification: If a person, in connection with chess related activities, in order to deceive or procure an advantage for itself or another, forges or falsifies an authentic document, such as a license, certificate, passport, identification paper, medical certification, record book or any other document of this nature, or uses such a document, or misleads or bribes a third party to falsify an authentic document.
+- (i) Uses or attempts to use electronic devices or other sources of information or advice during a game; - (ii) Commits a manipulation of a chess competition such as, including but not limited to, result manipulation, sandbagging, match fixing, rating fraud, false identity, falsification or alteration of birth certificates, and deliberate participation in fictitious tournaments and games or any other false information with the purpose of obtaining an unfair advantage for a player or a team. - f) Reckless or manifestly unfounded accusation of chess cheating: Any player or official who, or National Federation which, makes public or private allegations of cheating against another player or official without acceptable grounds existing for a reasonable suspicion of cheating; provided that a player is not precluded from reporting in private to an arbiter or anti-cheating official during a competition any suspicion of cheating by another person for the purposes of monitoring the behaviour of such person. - g) Forgery and Falsification: If a person, in connection with chess related activities, in order to deceive or procure an advantage for itself or another, forges or falsifies an authentic document, such as a license, certificate, passport, identification paper, medical certification, record book or any other document of this nature, or uses such a document, or misleads or bribes a third party to falsify an authentic document.
 Altering the age of players at competitions that are subject to age limits is also considered as forgery.

-11.9 Betting & manipulation of results
+11.8 Betting & manipulation of results